-TOTAL ACREAGE 125 acres
+TOTAL ACREAGE

+126 acres

-The diagram above is taken from the Greater Minnesota Regional Parks and Trails Commission "2016 System Plan and Work Plan."
-The diagram identifies District 6 in the southeastern corner of Minnesota.
-Root River Park, which today encompasses 125 acres, is separated from 290 acres of State Forest Land by the Root River.
+Root River Park, which today encompasses 126 acres, is separated from 290 acres of State Forest Land by the Root River.
 Together, the two public holdings encompass nearly 3 miles of shoreline bracketing the Root River on both sides.
 Olmsted County and DNR officials are presently in meetings to develop a strategic plan that will allow further collaboration to leverage and combine these acreages into a seamless and cohesive park and recreation area that will broaden the use and access of the combined parcels, with a collective sum of 415 acres.